genropy/genropy_saved/docs/genro/widgets/form/db/dbselect.rst

 dbSelect attributes
 ===================

-	For the list of dbSelect attributes, please check :ref:`db-common-attributes`.
+	For the list of dbSelect attributes, please check :ref:`db-genro-attributes`.

 **Footnotes**